607011/OneRM/README.md

  - Calculate 1RM
  - Display a list of weights for arbitrary percentages of 1RM
  - Log lifting records of your favorite exercise
- - Customizable list of exercises
+ - Customize list of exercises
- - Customizable list of mass units
  - **Sync your settings and lifting records via iCloud**

 ## Contribute